lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 {: style="width: 70%;" class="center"}
 *Figure 23.
 Algorithm evaluation on one task (Image source: [Real et al 2020](https://arxiv.org/abs/2003.03384))*

-Three types of mutations could be applied to a parent genotype:
+Three types of operations are considered when mutating a parent genotype:
 1. Insert a random instruction or remove an instruction at a random location in a component function;
 2. Randomize all the instructions in a component function;
 3. Modify one of the arguments of an instruction by replacing it with a random choice (e.g. "swap the output address" or "change the value of a constant")